matea2308/MetalikaPI/README.md

 There are 4 types of users predefined in application: administrator, warehouse worker, planner, production manager.
 In case you want to connect with sample (already created) users, these are sample users (along with passwords):

-## Administartor
+* Administrator

-admin / test123
+  * Credentials: admin / test123

-## Warehouse worker
+* Warehouse worker

-matea / test123
+  * Credentials :matea / test123

-## Planner
+* Planner

-hans / test123
+  * Credentials: hans / test123

-## Production manager
+* Production manager

-claudia / test123
+  * Credentials: claudia / test123